johnfmorton/generator-buildabanner/README.md

 1. I may add an option to automatically include the downloaded Greensock files into the HTML by doing something like `gulp --offline`.
 I'm still deciding the approach I want to take for this though.
 So far, the CDN has worked best for me.
 2. I'm considering adding image optimization, but I currently like to have complete control of my images, so that is not high on my list.
 3. Add better size reporting.
 I'm looking at https://www.npmjs.com/package/gulp-sizereport/ and https://www.npmjs.com/package/gulp-size/ for this currently.
 I've got basic file size reporting in the `gulp build` command, but visually it is not differentiated enough for my taste.
+4. More ad formats to be added as I run across them.

 ## License